 The Classic Girls Night

-I don't know who started the tradition of Girl's Night, but on the behalf of all womankind I would sincerely like to thank them.
+I don't know who started the tradition of Girl's Night, but on the behalf of all womankind I would sincerely, like to thank them.
 Most of us have experienced a girl's night in one form or the other.
-Maybe it was a childhood sleepover or a drunk night in college, but as the years pass by you and your girls may be overdue for a gathering.
+Maybe it was a childhood sleepover or a drunk night in college, but as the years pass, these wonderful meetings begin to dwindle away.
+You and your girls may be overdue for a gathering.
 Planning a night out can be a hassle when you consider finding the right venue, scheduling times and working around the fatigue of everyday life.
-However a girl's night in can be the saviour of weary heroines who just want to have a good time.
+However a girl's night in can be the savior of weary heroines who just want to have a good time.

 The best place to host a girls night is at someone house.
 Simply because it's free and that cash can be used towards food, drinks or fun activities.
 A good hostess should ensure that the space is clean prior to guests arrival.
 Lighting a candle or putting on a scented plug in is highly advised.
 Throwing up a few decorations can really set the mood for a good time but it is not required.
 There is no need to go over the top, some well placed balloons and a nice banner help you achieve an instagram worthy backdrop for photos.